Here’s how to fill out your zero based budgeting template (in just 15 minutes)

 - Personal loans

-The above 2 categories are your “must spend” line items (unless you stop paying your creditors, which is possible but it’s not recommended).
-The next zero based budgeting category is where you get to spend money on your “wants.”
+The above 2 categories (steps 2 & 3) are your “must spend” line items (unless you stop paying your creditors, which is possible, but it’s not recommended).
+The next zero-based budgeting category is where you get to spend money on your “wants.”

-Take your income – must spend items – debt repayments = leftover to spend on discretionary items.
+Take your income minus must-spend items minus debt repayments = leftover to spend on discretionary items.

 - Grocery splurges – chips, candy, etc.